ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Group OSCORE Admin Permissions {#ssec-iana-group-oscore-admin-permissions-registry}

-This document establishes the IANA "Group OSCORE Admin Permissions" registry.
+This document establishes the IANA "Group OSCORE Admin Permissions" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{ssec-iana-expert-review}}.

 This registry includes the possible permissions that Administrators can have to perform operations on an OSCORE Group Manager, each in combination with a numeric identifier.
 These numeric identifiers are used to express authorization information about performing administrative operations concerning OSCORE groups under the control of the Group Manager, as specified in {{scope-format}} of {{&SELF}}.